All Episodes

 Appreciate it.

-All right, so you wrote the head of the Security and S Exchange Commission.
+So you wrote the head of the Security and Exchange Commission.

 Why don't you explain what happened here?

-Well, you know, you you set it up real well, uh as you do.
+Well, you know, you set it up real well, as you do.

-I mean, what the situation is we've got a potential abuse of power of the SEC, uh a real weaponization of a uh federal agency against innocent Americans.
+I mean, the situation is we've got a potential abuse of power of the SEC, a real weaponization of a federal agency against innocent Americans.

-I mean, you know, President Trump's uh company, TMTG, as you set up, is um the parent of Truth Social.
+I mean, you know, President Trump's company, TMTG, as you set up, is the parent to Truth Social.

-Very simply, as happens uh thousands of times a a year, TMTG is attempting to merge with, as you said, DWAC, digital world uh acquisition company for the purpose of of going public.
+Very simply, as happens thousands of times a year, TMTG is attempting to merge with, as you said, DWAC, Digital World Acquisition Company, for the purpose of going public.

-They have twenty million individual investors, small investors, not big institutions that have invested in this merger company that would go into the so-called DWAC.
+They have 20 million individual investors, small investors, not big institutions, that have invested in this merger company that would go into the so-called DWAC.

-Uh in fact, it was a constituent of mine who who brought this to my attention originally.
+In fact, it was a constituent of mine who brought this to my attention originally.

-And yeah, the SEC does that review process you you said, related to S4s, and as you also said, it normally takes about four to six months, average about a hundred and thirty days, which is a lot longer under this administration than it had been in the past, but still a hundred and thirty days.
+And as you also said, it normally takes about four to six months, average about 130 days, which is a lot longer under this administration than it had been in the past, but still 130 days.

 And the very important piece of this is the players involved.